KyleGoslan/App-Workshops-Old/Delegates.md

     func personHadBirthday()
 }
 ```
-It starts with the keyword `protocol` followed by the the name (usually the objects/class name appended with "Delegate").
+It starts with the keyword `protocol` followed by the name (usually the objects/class name appended with "Delegate").
 Then a list of methods.
 The only difference here is that we don't write the method body, just the name and set of brackets.
 A protocol can have any number of methods depending on our needs.

 Next we set up a property on the object to store a reference to its delegate (marked as an optional with the question mark), something like: